My Training Background

 I currently hold 200 Ton Masters certificates issued by both the United States Coast Guard, and la República de Panamá.
 I have operated numerous dive boats going as far back as 1987, when I worked with Bill Nagle on the dive vessel, Seeker.

 Although I do some traveling for work projects, my home is in South Florida, and I regularly dive out of Pompano Beach.
 I enjoy working with students, and I teach as much as scheduling allows.
 I offer a handful of Open Circuit Technical classes, which are the ones that I really enjoy teaching.
-The organized classes are all 3 days duration, mostly Friday to Sunday, and we work hard to cover a lot of ground in a short period of time.
+The organized classes are 2 or 3 days duration, and we work hard to cover a lot of ground in a short period of time.
 I also train individuals and small groups who prefer working privately with me, usually wanting to prepare for specific destinations, like the Andrea Doria or Truk Lagoon.

 Author Malcolm Gladwell, has opined that we have largely come to confuse information with understanding?
 I try to provide my students with the later, by sharing the practical insights derived from my diverse diving background, and deep diving experiences.